 When planning a trip to Peru it could be easy to pack your days to see as much as possible, but travelling Peru with kids made me decide to take it a bit slower, to give us time as a family to properly enjoy where we were, instead of feeling we were just ticking the boxes of what to see, we wanted to feel were living it a little.

-I would have loved to include all the best places to visit in Peru in 2 weeks, but I preferred to give ourselves the time to not just scratch the surface but to appreciate them in a more real way.
+Give yourselves the time to not just scratch the surface but to appreciate the country in a more real way.
 Machu Picchu may be what Peru is famous for but there is so much more than that!!!
+If you need some tips about organising your itinerary check out this post about planning family trips itinerary to perfection.

 When travelling in Peru Liam and Santiago were almost 3 years old.